 ‘Dem bones, ‘dem bones, ‘dem… scary bones!
 A discussion on the importance of feeding whole bone and the accompanying risk-to-benefits ratio.

-Here is my current frankenprey weekly feeding schedule.
+My PMR weekly feeding schedule (before I switched to whole prey).
 Feeding frankenprey entails less initial preparation than grinding, minimal or no supplementation, and fewer tools, but it requires strict adherence to a feeding schedule to ensure the proper nutrient balance is maintained.
 Writing your schedule down and keeping it somewhere handy helps keep “diet drift” under control and ensures that oh-so-important nutrient balance doesn’t get distorted.

 An overview of commercial raw products.
 With tremendous thanks to Laurie Goldstein, a good friend to CatCentric, for pulling this information together, I’m pleased to present a comparison of the most widely available commercial raw products on the market today.
 As you review this data, keep in mind that commercial raw products should be given the same careful attention to their ingredients and quality control as you would give to any commercial food you were considering for your cat’s menu.
 Grains, fruits and vegetables should be kept to minimal levels (no more than 5%) or, preferably, not fed at all.
 Synthetic and plant-based supplements should also be avoided and, since a balanced animal-based diet naturally contains all the nutrients cats need, a long list of supplements may indicate a food lacking in meat, bone or organ products and should give you pause.
 In addition, careful attention must be paid to the meat and bone percentages, as bone is less expensive than meat – making it attractive to pet food manufacturers – but can cause constipation if it exceeds 7-10% of a cat’s diet.
 Rotating commercial raw products is highly recommended!
 If you have any questions about a specific product, always go the product website for the most current updates.